James Brown statue in Augusta

 Tuesday's Music LIve

 Tuesday’s Music Live is America's largest luncheon concert series.
 Started in 1988, the season features 12 free half-hour concerts held in the historic Saint Paul's Church at noon.
-Lunch is available for $12 per person afterward.

-Music Cruises
+Music cruises

-Experience live music in a whole new way on a Music Cruise along the scenic Augusta Canal.
-Friday evenings in the spring and fall, pack a picnic and a bottle of wine and hop on board to enjoy a rotating array of live bluegrass, R&B, jazz, folk and more.
+Experience live music in a whole new way on a music cruise along the scenic Augusta Canal.
+Friday evenings in the spring and fall, pack a picnic and a bottle of wine and hop on board to enjoy a rotating array of live bluegrass, R&B, jazz, folk, and more.

 Arts in the Heart of Augusta Festival